Is Dementia Genetic?

 Want to learn more about how to support your cognitive health?

-Family history and dementia: Is it hereditary?
+Family history and dementia

-Is Alzheimer’s disease hereditary?
+Alzheimer’s disease and genetics

 Alzheimer’s does not have a direct genetic cause.
 If a person has a family history of the disease, it does not mean they’ve inherited a faulty gene and are likely to get the disease themselves.
 However, certain genetic variants may increase Alzheimer’s risk.

 Several genes (at least 80 genetic areas, to date) are associated with Alzheimer’s, but one gene in particular may influence Alzheimer’s risk: the apolipoprotein E (APOE) gene.
-Additionally, three genes may lead to early-onset familial Alzheimer’s disease (EOFAD) – Amyloid precursor protein (APP) on chromosome 21, Presenilin 1 (PSEN1) on chromosome 14, and Presenilin 2 (PSEN2) on chromosome 1 – are known to cause Alzheimer’s.
+Additionally, three genes may lead to early-onset familial Alzheimer’s disease (EOFAD) – Amyloid precursor protein (APP) on chromosome 21, Presenilin 1 (PSEN1) on chromosome 14, and Presenilin 2 (PSEN2) on chromosome 1 – are known to cause Alzheimer’s disease.
 However, these are rare genes.

-Is Lewy body dementia hereditary?
+Lewy body dementia and genetics

 In general, Lewy body dementia is not considered to be a hereditary condition— having parents or grandparents with it doesn’t carry risk genes.
 It may be true, though, that having a family history of the condition can increase your level of risk.
 There are some additional risk factors involved that can help to determine whether someone is going to have Lewy body dementia.

 Similarly, living with conditions like Parkinson's disease or sleep disorders can increase the likelihood of being diagnosed with Lewy body dementia.
-The exact reason why these sorts of factors might increase a person's chances of getting dementia isn't entirely understood, but it may relate to changes in brain cells that worsen over time, leading to cognitive decline.
+The exact reason why these sorts of factors might increase a person's chances of getting this illness isn't entirely understood, but it may relate to changes in brain cells that worsen over time, leading to cognitive decline.

-Can dementia be prevented?
+Can it be prevented?

 Getty